xLeviadeer/MC-BSR-S2-Legislature/Government/Treasure.md

 By extension, the **Treasurer** cannot perform self-sales; the **Treasurer** may not buy items from the **Treasure** and they may not intentionally engage with any indirect form of the same action, such as selling items from the **Treasure** to a friend and then buying them from their friend.
 #### Using the Treasure
-The **Treasurer** may not using assets and currency from the **Treasure** for anything other than [[Government|Governmental]] purposes.
+The **Treasurer** may not use assets and currency from the **Treasure** for anything other than [[Government|Governmental]] purposes.
 This includes but is not limited to using funds for private purposes or using assets to construct a private construction.